By Heidi Norton

 We now have improved accuracy in tumor only mode for WGS, WES, and Panels.
 You’ll also see accuracy improvements in WGS and WES tumor/normal mode.

 This release was packed full of new functionality and accuracy improvements, and we’ve only touched on the tip of the iceberg here.
-For a more comprehensive overview, check out the release notes.
+For a more comprehensive overview, check out the release notes and the webinar.